Rooftop Weather Station

 New York, NY

-During quarantine, I missed having the hands-on experience Because of this, I wrote a proposal to MIT to fund building a personal weather station on the rooftop of my apartment building in New York City.
+During quarantine, I missed building things.
+To get some more hands-on experience, I wrote a proposal to MIT to fund building a personal weather station on the rooftop of my apartment building in New York City.
 I am comparing its effectiveness at measuring air temperatures to a commonly used handheld infrared camera and other weather stations in the city.
 Building the weather station, which I nicknamed "Wally," was a great way for me to directly engage with weather monitors, whose data I have used extensively to understand heat vulnerability in New York City and develop a novel method to measure air temperature using infrared thermal cameras.
 Additionally, I will be integrating weather station data into my urban planning undergraduate thesis on air quality in New York City.